Techplane20/FirstMCMod/README.md

 # How can I use this mod?
 The mod doesn't do much right now, but if you want to get it, you can download the latest version on the GitHub releases tab.
-I'm also planning to make a Modrinth and or Curseforge page at some point.
+I'm also planning to make a Modrinth and/or Curseforge page at some point.

 # Can I contribute to this?
 Yes!
 All help is appreciated!
 You can contribute by forking this repo, then